mtik00/docker-pyotp/README.md

 * `-c`/`--continuous`: Continuously output the current code.
 Updates about once per second.
 * `-i`/`--interval`: The interval of the secret.
 This is _probably_ 30, the default.
+* `--clipboard`: Copy the code to the clipboard when it changes